Astronomy Essentials

 What’s an eclipse season?
 It’s an approximate 35-day period during which it’s inevitable that at least two (and possibly three) eclipses will take place.
 Typically, there are two eclipses in one eclipse season, and two eclipse seasons in one calendar year.
 So we typically have at least four eclipses per year.
 Eclipse seasons repeat in cycles of 173.3 days (somewhat shy of six calendar months).

-2024 has 2 eclipse seasons
+The 2024 eclipse seasons

-The March-April 2024 eclipse season features a penumbral lunar eclipse on March 24-25, 2024.
-And a total solar eclipse on April 8, 2024.
+The March-April 2024 eclipse season featured a penumbral lunar eclipse on March 24-25, 2024, and a total solar eclipse on April 8, 2024.

 The September-October eclipse season features a very shallow partial lunar eclipse on September 17-18, 2024, and an annular solar eclipse on October 2, 2024.

-By the way, in 2024, the middle of the eclipse seasons fall on April 5 and September 29.
+By the way, in 2024, the middle of the eclipse seasons come on April 5 and September 29.
 At the middle of an eclipse season, which recurs in periods of about 173 days, the lunar nodes are in exact alignment with the Earth and sun.

 What causes an eclipse season?